-Aristochromis christyi was first described in 1935 by Dr. E. Trewavas based on the specimen taken by Dr. Cuthbert Christy in 1926.
+Aristochromis christyi was first described in 1935 by Dr. E. Trewavas from the specimens brought by Dr. Cuthbert Christy in 1926.
 This also explains the second part of his name: christyi.
 Aristochromis refers to the nose.
-It has a typical aristocratic hook shape.
-Aristochromis christyi is the only species within the Aristochromis genus.
+This has a typical aristocratic hook shape.
+The christyi is the only species within the Aristochromis genus.

-The males of this predator can reach an impressive length of 30 centimetres.
-The females usually stay way smaller.
-If you look at the Aristochromis christyi from the front, you will see that they are strongly compressed laterally.
+The males of this predator can reach an impressive length of 30 centimeters.
+The females generally remain somewhat smaller.
+If you look at the Aristochromis christyi from the front, you will see that they are strongly laterally compressed.

-The females are brown/grey in colour and have a slanting black stripe along the flank, from the centre of the caudal peduncle to just beyond the base of the dorsal fin.
+The females are brown/gray in color and have a diagonally ascending black stripe across the flank, from the center of the caudal peduncle to just beyond the base of the dorsal fin.
 A second black line runs across the back at the base of the dorsal fin.
-Dominant males show a blue-greenish colour, with the black bands that the females and subordinate males do show have almost completely disappeared.
-In the males, the anal fins show an orange-red colour as does the underside of the caudal fin.
+Dominant males show a blue-greenish color, with the black bands that females and subordinate males show having almost completely disappeared.
+In males, the anal fins show an orange-red color, just like the underside of the caudal fin.

 The difference between males and females is difficult to see when they are still young.
 This is also difficult to see in adult female and young non-dominant males.
 The adult males also develop tapered dorsal and anal fins later on.
 The males can show considerable aggression towards each other.
 It is, therefore, better to keep only one male with several females.